AMS-MRC-disc-math-bio/pmfe/README.md

 The result will be a file `testseq.sage` containing the required Sage commands.

-## Contributors

-Let people know how they can dive into the project, include important links to things like issue trackers, irc, twitter accounts if applicable.

 ## License

 The source for iB4e-GTfold-parametrizer is released under the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any